sweet-delights/hybrid-platforms-conductor/README.md

     -b PLATFORM_NAME,                Select nodes belonging to a given platform name.
 Available platforms are: ansible-repo, chef-repo (can be used several times)
         --hosts-platform
-    -l, --hosts-list LIST_NAME       Select nodes defined in a nodes list (can be used several times) -n, --host-name NODE_NAME        Select a specific node.
-Can be a regular expression if used with enclosing "/" characters. (can be used several times)
+    -l, --hosts-list LIST_NAME       Select nodes defined in a nodes list (can be used several times) -n, --node NODE                  Select a specific node.
+Can be a regular expression to select several nodes if used with enclosing "/" characters. (can be used several times).
         --service SERVICE_NAME       Select nodes implementing a given service (can be used several times)

 SSH executor options: